michielbdejong/website/documents/nlnet-grant.md

 ## 1. Project plan

-The project aims at building an independent free and open source software as a service provider without profit.
+The project aims at building an independent free and open source software as a service provider.
 The first goal is to build a simple web application linked with a provisioning tool to provide such a service.
 It will allow people with minimum server administration knowledge to start hosting these softwares for their community.
 The second and main goal is to develop this network of independent hosters.
 We believe that local and small scale hosters is the way to fight against centralised Internet, e.g., google, facebook.
-And we believe it is the right time to do it, for two reasons.
-Hardware is getting cheaper and cheaper.
-And automation tools start to be mature.
+And we believe it is the right time to do it, for two reasons:
+- Hardware is getting cheaper and cheaper
+- automation tools start to be mature
 It will allow us to build blazing simple tools, for powerful and resilient infrastructure.

 ### 1.1. the problem solved by this project